'From worst to first': These states have tamed coronavirus, even after reopening. Here's how they're doing it, and why they can't let up - KESQ

 Contact tracing has steadily improved in Vermont — from an average of 2.7 contacts made per case in April to 4.8 contacts made per case in June.

-As of last week, “2,469 contacts have been identified,” the Vermont Department of Health said.
+As of this month, at least 2,469 contacts have been identified, the Vermont Department of Health said.

 How they’re planning to keep Covid-19 under control: